Home of the North America Online Dressage Championships

 Therapeutic Rider

-Rider & Horse League & Achievement
+Rider & Horse League & Achievement Awards

-Rider & Horse League & Achievement
+Rider & Horse League & Achievement Awards

 Every time you place in one of our open shows you are awarded R&H points.
 The points are earned from September up to & including August.
 We award in JNR, AA, Therapeutic Rider & Open sections.